 Here are updates about upcoming events, workshops and tours.
 You'll also find information on what's new in the JOURNAL, in the GALLERIES, in my GEAR bag and other noteworthy things.

 And if you want to know what happens in the meantime, you can find my occasional posts on social media sites when I find other good stuff to share.

-Read more in a new JOURNAL entry entitled AS ANNOYING AS A SPLINTER
+Read more in a new JOURNAL entry entitled A TWO-FACED AUTUMN

 Read more on the WORKSHOPS and TOURS page.

 Mucking around is a part of any good photo adventure.
 And it's best done with the right gear.

 When I was a kid, I couldn't pass a puddle without exploring it -- sometimes around the perimeter, sometimes up to my ankles in it.

 These days, I'm more serious about my mucking around.
 That calls for some serious footwear.
 Whether I'm dabbling in calm water or standing in a flowing stream, the adventure is made possible by a good pair of knee-high rubber boots.